dallind34/Data-Science-Blog/_posts/2024-09-18-Cyber-Sec-Data-Science.md

 In conclusion, using data science with packet captures is a powerful way to keep your computer safe by analyzing network traffic and spotting potential threats.
 Regularly monitoring your network and experimenting with different analytics can help you catch unusual activity early and strengthen your cybersecurity.
 Stay proactive to protect your system from unauthorized access and security risks.

+I encourage you to give this a try!
+Capture network traffic from a network you're authorized to monitor over several days to establish a baseline of normal activity.
+By doing this, you'll be better equipped to recognize anomalies and unusual patterns in your future network traffic.